List of MAK and BAT Values

 Conflict of interest

+As a scientific publication the List of MAK and BAT Values does not pursue any commercial purposes.
 In view of the responsibility of the Commission, scientists are ad personam appointed members in their capacity as experts and not as representatives of the institutions or companies in which they work.
 Besides members, also Guests and Permanent Guests participate in the Commission’s work.
 Guests may be invited as scientific experts for specific questions and tasks, to support the Commission in their evaluations and decisions.
 As Permanent Guests, scientists and other experts are appointed with either advisory function, research assignments or official responsibilities within public authorities.
 As they belong to institutions potentially receiving the Commission’s advice they have no voting rights.
-In this way a possible conflict of interest should be excluded from the start.
+In this way, possible conflicts of interest should be excluded from the start.
 Before every consultation, all participants are requested to report potential conflicts of interest; any such are documented and evaluated, and consequences for the involvement of the participant in the discussion and voting process are established.

 Adherence to the prescribed legal and ethical standards with regard to animal experiments and volunteer studies has been checked in the context of research grants and/or in connection with the publication of the results.
 Adherence to the legal and ethical requirements also applies when collecting study results.
 If there are any doubts whether ethical standards were met, studies will not be included in the final evaluation.